Tips for Planning Your Holiday Decor

 Inventory Your Existing Christmas Decor

 It’s important to know what you have, so no unnecessary purchases are made.
 Take the time to look through your existing Christmas decorations.
-Last year, before we moved, I organized my Christmas decorations in clear bins.
+Two years ago, before we moved, I organized my Christmas decorations in clear bins.
 I can see what I have, and I know everything is in good shape.

 Choose Your Theme or Color Scheme

 Choosing a theme and/or color scheme will help you stay focused.
 My Christmas decor always includes red, but the other colors vary from year to year.
 A few years ago I added navy blue, and I loved it.
-Last year, I wasn’t exactly sure what I was doing, so I used plenty of neutrals.
-I’m currently craving a calm yet traditional look, and there will be reds with shades of green added for something different.
+I’m currently craving a calm yet traditional look, so there will be reds with shades of soft green added for something different.
 Fresh and faux greenery will also be everywhere.
 By narrowing down the colors, it makes spreading out your decor among your rooms a simple task.

 Make a List